-Everyone knows the feeling of dread when it's time to get receipts in order for the tax return.
-Matching a particular purchase from months ago with bank or credit card statements, assigning amounts to a particular project or expense category, making sure to not double-book items, perhaps unearthing an unpaid invoice in the process.
-Having documentation every step of the way helps.
+Everyone knows that feeling of dread which seems to take over just when it's time to get receipts in order for the tax return.
+This is especially true when things have fallen behind (for whatever reason) and now there is deadline for matching a particular purchase from months ago with bank or credit card statements, having to assign amounts to a particular project or expense category, or making sure not to double-book items.
+Perhaps even unearthing an unpaid invoice in the process.
+When you're not caught up - or even if you are - having documentation every step of the way helps.
 A lot.

-It's not much different for an accounting department or accounts payable team processing reams of expense reports, vendor invoices, and other documents.
-Higher volume increases the risk of errors and accounts payable fraud.
+This situation isn't much different for a business, where accounting departments or accounts payable teams are constantly processing reams of expense reports, vendor invoices, and other documents.
+If anything, for them, being behind causes all sorts of reporting issues and greatly increases the risk of error and accounts payable fraud.

 The Ins and Outs of a Digital Audit Trail

 Having a digitalized accounts payable process in place means that your software system automatically logs every interaction with any document, including as many details as possible.
 The goal of this activity is two-fold: to automatically and immediately flag (and therefore catch) documents that don't pass must, and to both log and preserve these interactions for future checks and audits by specific authorized users.
 Even better, if your software platform is cloud-based, the user can access this information from anywhere at any time.
 Because it offers such a huge benefit, let's make that cloud assumption!